joshua-clements/websocket-chatroom/README.md

 # websocket-chatroom
 A simple chat application using node.js and socket.io that allows for the creation of multiple rooms.

-A simple chat project with user creatable rooms using socket.io

 ## How to use

 ```